Canisius High School has won 5 consecutive Monsignor Martin Athletic Association Supremacy Cups, and 11 Supremacy Cups in the past 12 years.

 Canisius High School strives to create the best quality of experience for its student-athletes.
 Teachers challenge young men with a rigorous academic curriculum, coaches strive for athletic excellence, and the administration has provided first-rate facilities.
 Most importantly, Canisius student-athletes stay true to the school's Jesuit mission, to be Men for Others.

-In 2015-16, 26 Canisius student-athletes committed to colleges and universities throughout the United States to continue their academic and athletic pursuits.
-The group represented nearly 20% of the senior class, far surpassing the national average of 2% of high school seniors that move onto collegiate athletic careers.
-This year, Canisius student-athletes are pursuing their academic and athletic careers at schools such as Princeton, Harvard, Penn St., Bowling Green, Navy, Cornell, Boston College, Miami, Williams College and Cal-Berkley.
+In 2016-17, 21 Canisius student-athletes committed to colleges and universities throughout the United States to continue their academic and athletic pursuits.
+The group represented approximately 10% of the senior class, far surpassing the national average of 2% of high school seniors that move onto collegiate athletic careers.
+Canisius student-athletes are pursuing their academic and athletic careers at schools such as Princeton, Harvard, Penn St., Bowling Green, Navy, Cornell, Boston College, Miami, Williams College and Cal-Berkley.

 The individual success our student-athletes garner is a direct reflection of our team's success.
 Canisius has won the Supremacy Cup the last five years in a row and 11 of the past 12 years.
 The Supremacy Cup is awarded to the Monsignor Martin Athletic Association school that has the most successful overall athletic programs.